RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/3D/MatrixRotate/README.md

 # MatrixRotate X/Y/Z

 ## Description
-Rotates `matrix` to `angle` on the specified axis
+Rotates `matrix` to `angle` on the specified axis.

 ## Parameters
 - `matrix`
-The selected matrix for rotation, valid Matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP
+The selected matrix for rotation, valid Matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP.
 - `angle`
-Angle of the rotation, values are 512-based
+Angle of the rotation, values are 512-based.

 ## Return Value
 None.